ARAPIL/Credit-Card-Fraud-Detection/README.md

 #### Context

 It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.
+In this machine learning project we conducted analysis to recognize fraudulent credit card transactions.In anomaly detection, the local outlier factor (LOF) algorithm, and isolation forest algorithm were used.
+Other libraries used: Pandas, Sklearn, Seaborn, and Matplotlib.

 #### Content